 You can copy, download or print content for your own use, and you can also include excerpts from Open Source Compass in your own documents, presentations, blogs, websites and teaching materials, provided that suitable acknowledgment of Open Source Compass as a source is given.
 All requests for commercial use and translation rights should be submitted to [email protected].

-Information on this site is provided on an “as is” and “as available” basis.
-Open Source Compass makes every effort to ensure, but does not guarantee, the accuracy or completeness of the information on the Open Source Compass website(s).
-Our goal is to keep this information timely and accurate.
+Information on this site is provided on an "as is" basis.
 If errors are brought to our attention, we will try to correct them.

 Open Source Compass may add, change, improve, or update the information of the website without notice.
 Open Source Compass reserves its exclusive right in its sole discretion to alter, limit or discontinue part of this site.
 Under no circumstances shall Open Source Compass be liable for any loss, damage, liability or expense suffered which is claimed to result from use of this site, including without limitation, any fault, error, omission, interruption or delay.
 Use of this site is at User’s sole risk.